liangcorp/linear_regression_javascript/README.md

-# linear_regression_javascript
-Machine Learning's Linear Regression implemented in Javascript
+# Machine Learning formulas implemented in JavaScript

+This is an exercise on JavaScript only.
+I recommend a professional library for production use.

+Priority of this implementation is low.